Sequential Voting with Relational Box Fields for Active Object Detection: Method

 \subsection{Finding a Policy with Hybrid Training}

-To optimize the policy, we need to train both the image feature extractor and the policy model.
-It is challenging to learn both from scratch: a massive amount of random actions in the beginning provide weak training signals, and optimizing the image feature extractor for each state is slow.
-As mentioned in subsection \ref{ssec:method:policy}, the policy model predicts the relational box fields $F^{ho}$ and $F^{oo}$ based on the image feature $\mathcal{F}$, which is consistent throughout the sequence.
-This design enables us to first use imitation learning to learn these two relational box fields in a fully supervised mode.
-After that, we freeze the weights in the image feature extractor and only fine-tune the light-weighted policy model using reinforcement learning.
+It is challenging to learn the image feature extractor and policy model from scratch: a massive amount of random actions, in the beginning, provide weak training signals, and optimizing the image feature extractor for each state is slow.

-In the following subsections, we will introduce the general loss function for the relational box field, followed by the training details for both imitation learning and reinforcement learning.

-\paragraph{Loss for Relational Box Field} During training, we supervise the relational box field with respect to an input set of areas $\mathcal{A}$, \emph{i.e}. we only focus on the pixels covered by the given areas $\mathcal{A}$.
-While a single box field is learned to represent an image-wide relation, some pixels may lie in the overlap of multiple given areas with different targets.
-To alleviate the influence of confusing supervision signals from this challenge, we clip each area $a\in \mathcal{A}$ as: